shwetalav/es6-ts-class/README.md

-test file _changes has been made
+test file _changes has been made blah blah blah